eegzapp/angular-hello-world/README.md

 12. Install your JS framework (usually Angular or Aurelia) jspm install aurelia-framework (note there’s no –save for JSPM)
     - This adds packages to jspm_packages and entries to package.json.
-    - Note: like node_modules, the jspm_packages folder is built by package.json, so it doesn’t need to be checked in. jspm install (not init!) will rebuid the jspm_packages folder.
+    - Note: like node_modules, the jspm_packages folder is built by package.json, so it doesn’t need to be checked in. jspm install (not init!) will rebuild the jspm_packages folder.
 13. Install additional packages/frameworks
     - UI framework like Angular Material
     - Routing framework like github:angular-ui/ui-router